Our mission

 Our partnership

-Fonterra and the Department of Conservation both recognise that New Zealand’s economic, cultural and social wellbeing depend on healthy ecosystems.
-That’s why we’ve joined forces to respond to the farming and freshwater challenge.
+Fonterra and the Department of Conservation recognised that New Zealand’s economic, cultural and social wellbeing depends on healthy ecosystems.
+That’s why they joined forces to respond to the farming and freshwater challenge.

-Living Water is designing and trialling solutions to improve freshwater ecosystems and encourage sustainable farming in five catchments.
+Living Water designed and trialled solutions to improve freshwater ecosystems and encourage sustainable farming in five catchments.

-Living Water is on a mission to build connections that deliver better outcomes for the environment, the economy and New Zealanders.
+Living Water built connections that delivered better outcomes for the environment, the economy and New Zealanders.

 Leading change

-Living Water is a champion of change.
-We’re changing how we think about the challenge, changing how we work together to solve problems, and changing how we implement solutions.
+Living Water championed change.
+By changing how we think about the challenge, changing how we work together to solve problems, and changing how we implement solutions.

-Living Water is working with others co-designing the solutions, trying them out in five catchments, and sharing the results with organisations, farmers and interested individuals across New Zealand.
+Living Water worked with others, co-designing the solutions, trying them out in five catchments, and sharing the results with organisations, farmers and interested individuals across Aotearoa New Zealand.

 How Will This Programme Actually